 committee which showed a need for a community college in Schenectady County.
 In 1968, Governor

 Rockefeller appointed four Trustees.
 Following this, the Van Curler

 Hotel was purchased by the County and designated as the site for the College.

 Located on the western edge of the City of Schenectady, the extensively renovated Van Curler Hotel was transformed into a college, and

-began in September 1969.
+classes began in September 1969.
 The building was subsequently renamed Elston Hall in honor of Charles W. Elston.
 Mr. Elston was a member of the

 original Board of Trustees and served as chairperson of that board for eight years.
 Elston Hall houses traditional and electronic classrooms,